Quantum-Accelerators/quacc/docs/user/basics/wflow_syntax.md

 === "Parsl"

     If you want to learn more about Parsl, you can read the [Parsl Documentation](https://parsl.readthedocs.io/en/stable/#).
 Please refer to the [Parsl Slack Channel](http://parsl-project.org/support.html) for any Parsl-specific questions.

+=== "Prefect"

+    If you want to learn more about Perfect, you can read the [Prefect Documentation](https://docs.prefect.io/).
+Please refer to the [Prefect Slack Channel](https://www.prefect.io/slack/) and/or [Prefect Community Discourse](https://discourse.prefect.io/) page for any Prefect-specific questions.

 === "Redun"